 I live in the mid-Southern U.S. and have three dogs.
 I have bachelor’s and master’s degrees in music performance, and a master’s degree in engineering science with an emphasis on Active Sound Cancellation (noise control).
-I work for a non profit agency that helps impoverished women access health services.
-I keep my hand in the technical world doing database design and IT work at my job, and free Apple tech support for some friends.
+I am recently retired from a wonderful non-profit agency that helped impoverished women access health services.
 I have worked as a performing musician and also as an academic editor.

 I came to dog training a typical way: I got a dog with problem behaviors.
 This was Summer.
 After a brief but all too long stint with local trainers who mixed aversives and rewards, I found the positive reinforcement training community on the Internet, then locally.
 I got turned on by learning theory and the wonderful realization that force-free training is not only humane and kind, but is science-based and shown to be extremely effective in training all animals.

-It has become a passionate hobby and I spend the bulk of my free time training, learning about training and dog behavior, and sharing what I have learned.
+It has become a passionate hobby and I spend the bulk of my free time training, learning about training and dog behavior, and writing about what I have learned.

 What I offer in this blog is this: a window into what I learn from training dogs, and videos of dogs actually learning behaviors.
 My mechanical skills as a trainer don’t rise about the B level most of the time.
 I don’t practice timing enough, and I am not too good at raising criteria.
 (See the Blooper movie or Lumping It: A Public Service Announcement.)